yotamsch/yotamsch.github.io/_posts/2018-4-20-getting-started-with-octave-on-linux.md

 ```
 And remember to install the VirtualBox Guest additions for better integration.

-__Note:__ If you are using a non American locale as me (can check with the shell command `locale`), it is good practice to declare it UTF-8.
+__Note:__ If you are using a non Latin based locale as me (can check with the shell command `locale`), it is good practice to declare it UTF-8.
 In my case I had to run the command:
 ```bash
 sudo update-locale LANG=en_IL.UTF-8
 ```